 Coaching new hires is a great way to welcome them to the team, help set expectations, get feedback and ultimately enable them to succeed.
-It also helps build trust between managers and their direct reports and establish an open line of communication from day one.
+It also helps build trust between managers and their direct reports and establishes an open line of communication from day one.

 Consistent coaching makes employees feel valued and appreciated, and allows them to share and contribute their ideas.
 This helps build company loyalty and lower employee turnover.

 Great coaches help people create great goals.
-When employees create goals that are specific, attainable and measurable, they are more likely to succeed.
+When employees create goals that are specific, attainable, and measurable, they are more likely to succeed.
 Coaching also helps employees work through obstacles with higher confidence and inspire them to overcome challenges.

 “Coaching is a process that enables learning and development to occur and thus performance to improve.”

-Probably one of the most important aspect of coaching is the ability to transfer knowledge from one person to another.
+Probably one of the most important aspects of coaching is the ability to transfer knowledge from one person to another.
 A strong coaching culture enables employees to continuously share their ideas with others and improve internal processes.